COMPANYNAMEHERE/jossos-world/README.md

 npm run deploy
 ```

-This builds the app and publishes the `build/` directory to the `gh-pages` branch for hosting on GitHub Pages.
+This builds the app and publishes the `dist/` directory to the `gh-pages` branch for hosting on GitHub Pages.

 ## Project Structure

-- `src/` contains the React components.
+- `src/` contains the React components and theme.
+- `index.html` is the Vite HTML entry.
-- `public/` hosts the HTML template and static assets.
+- `public/` hosts static assets (if any).
 - `AGENTS.md` describes conventions for contributors.

 Feel free to extend this foundation with new pages and features.